tensorflow/swift/README.md

 # Swift for TensorFlow

-> Swift for TensorFlow: No barriers.
+> Swift for TensorFlow: No boundaries.

 Swift for TensorFlow is a next-generation platform for machine learning, incorporating the latest research across: machine learning,